 C-2.3 Divide the cut sample into 3 sub-samples.
 Weigh one specimen of 8.65 g from each sub-sample.

-C-2.4 Pack the weighed specimens into the sample chamber and close the chamber by piston (10),
+C-2.4 Pack the weighed specimens into the sample chamber and close the chamber by piston (10).

 C-2.5 Squeeze the aspirator bulb (6) a number of times as the float in the tank (8) rises to the top.
 Stop squeezing and the float will start descending.
 Observe the position of manometer liquid.
 At a certain point the manometer reading will remain steady for a while.
 Note the denier reading corresponding to this position of the manometer liquid.